freakout42/formax/README.md

     of the block that owned the field.

  - Block

+    A logical collection of fields in a form.
+A block can correspond to one table in the database or to no table.

  - Constant text

+    Text that appears in a form time it is run.

  - Context

+    A concept that you can use to determine what parts of a form you can currently access from within the interface.

  - Designer

+    An application developer or programmer who uses **formax** to create and modigy forms.

  - Field

+    An area on a page that can display data and accept operator input.
+The data that they display can correspond to data from a column in a database table.

  - Form

  - Form database
  - Form-level procedure
  - Global variable